How Hew Compares

 Network types

-Hew's wire struct defines network message formats with tagged fields and Hew Binary Format (HBF) encoding directly in the language.
+Hew's wire type defines network message formats with tagged fields and Hew Binary Format (HBF) encoding directly in the language.
 HBF provides compact TLV encoding with forward/backward compatibility.
 Go and Rust typically use Protocol Buffers or serde, which add external toolchains and code generation steps.

 Trade-offs